Raddames-Tonui/java/demo/collections/maps/README.md

 * Use `TreeMap` when you need keys sorted.
 * Avoid `Hashtable` in modern Java — prefer `ConcurrentHashMap` for thread-safe needs.

-Would you like to generate icons, export this for Canva, or add code samples for each method?